linux-application-whitelisting/fapolicyd/README.md

 ```

 You might want to look at the fapolicyd.rules file to see what the sample
 policy looks like.
-The policy is designed with 5 goals in mind.
+The policy is designed with 4 goals in mind.

 1. No bypass of security by executing programs via ld.so.
-2. No injection of code by LD_PRELOAD
-3. All approved executables are packaged.
+2. All approved executables are packaged.
 Unpackaged programs can't run
-4. Elf and python files/shared objects must come from system directories.
+3. Elf and python files/shared objects must come from system directories.
 This prevents LD_LIBRARY & PYTHON_LIBRARY redirection to an attacker
 controlled dir.
-5. Other languages are not allowed or must be enabled.
+4. Other languages are not allowed or must be enabled.

 You can test by starting the daemon from the command line.
 Before starting
 the daemon, cp /usr/bin/ls /usr/bin/my-ls just to setup for testing.
 When